awsdocs/aws-cli-user-guide/doc_source/cli-configure-sso.md

 You can also include any other keys and values that are valid in the `.aws/config` file, such as `region`, `output`, or `s3`\.
 However, you can't include any credential related values, such as [role\_arn](cli-configure-files.md#cli-config-role_arn) or [aws\_secret\_access\_key](cli-configure-files.md#cli-config-aws_secret_access_key)\.
 If you do, the AWS CLI produces an error\.

-So a typical AWS SSO profile in `.aws/config` might look similar to the following example:
+So a typical AWS SSO profile in `.aws/config` might look similar to the following example\.

 ```
 [profile my-dev-profile]